1 Introduction

 ## 2 % datapoints filtered by low probability: - (0 %)

-If too many markers are filtered, relax the cluster threshold:
+If too many markers are filtered due to number of clusters, you relax the cluster threshold:

 qploidy_standardization <- standardize(